kowainik/org/README.md

 #### Pull requests

 1. Open PR if you:
-   * Finished
+   * Finished your work on the issue
-   * Want to share work with others
+   * Want to share work with others (for example you can open PR if you need somebody to look and to get advice for continue working on it)
 2. Add `wip` label to your PR if work is not finished.
 3. Add issue number at the title of PR in square brackets (just like in commit messages).
 4. Request review from at least two people in team.